|

 fullness.

-In order to attain the supreme state of silence,
+In order to attain the Supreme state of silence,

 that which is worthy of attainment by seekers of